Business Process Innovation in a Rapidly Changing Business Environment

 BPM provides the framework to design, manage and improve your processes.
 BPM is not a one-time activity but a continuous approach.
 Key steps include:

 - Process Discovery.
 It may be hard to believe, but many organizations do not have a clear picture of their end-to-end processes.
 In many cases, work gets done based on the staff's collective knowledge, sometimes in a very inconsistent manner.
 Process discovery means going out and identifying your current processes, whether you do that manually or with help from process mining technology.
 Understanding your operations is the first step on the road to innovation.

 - Process Modeling.
-Just as a building needs blueprints for construction and renovation, a process requires modeling.
+Just as a building needs blueprints for construction and renovation, a process requires business process modeling for driving improvements.
 When creating a process for the first time or discovering an existing one, you should document it consistently.
 The model should show the suppliers, inputs, flow of work, who is responsible for completing the tasks, the data and tools supporting the workflow, and the outputs and customers.
 Process models should also reference interprocess relationships, metrics, and the controls governing the process.
 Check out this article on process mapping for more detail.

 - Process Management.
 Processes left on their own will erode over time, resulting in waste and even failure.
 Process management includes the day-to-day activities required to ensure process execution is consistent, effective, and well governed.
 Process management responsibilities typically fall upon the Process Owners and the Process Managers.
 They use the information provided by process metrics and controls to perform their duties.